Methanol as Motor Fuel

 WP 4: Barriers to Commercialization, DTI, Denmark

-Special contribution in this work is prepared by Nordic Green, Denmark.
+Special contribution in this work was prepared by Nordic Green, Denmark.

-The final summary report and key message will be compiled by VTT, Finland and DBFZ, Germany.
-The report will consist of a short summary of all WPs, and the individual task share contributions, which will be added as appendices.
+The final summary report and key message were compiled by VTT, Finland and DBFZ, Germany.
+The report consist of a short summary of all WPs, and the individual task share contributions, which are added as appendices.

 November 2018 - June 2020